 This study demonstrates that several physiological and molecular mechanisms underlie differences in Zn deficiency tolerance in A. thaliana.
-These include the minimum Zn concentration required for growth and the ability to take up and translocate Zn by inducing the expression of Zn deficiency responsive genes.
-ZnUI, the reduction in SDW and the expression level of Zn deficiency responsive genes such as ZIP4 and IRT3 are useful proxies to evaluate plant tolerance to Zn deficiency in future studies.
+These include the minimum Zn concentration required for growth and the ability to take up and translocate Zn by inducing the expression of Zn deficiency-responsive genes.
+ZnUI, the reduction in SDW, and the expression level of Zn deficiency-responsive genes, such as ZIP4 and IRT3, are useful proxies to evaluate plant tolerance to Zn deficiency in future studies.
 A mild Zn deficiency condition is more amenable for genetic studies than a severe stress, with higher heritability values for most studied traits and providing a more natural condition, at least for A. thaliana.
 Finally, the shoot ionome profile is a useful predictor of the plant Zn deficiency status.
 Changes in Zn concentration alone or in combination with other elements have an excellent capacity to detect physiological plant Zn deficiency in the absence of other visible symptoms.
-While we have shown this now for A. thaliana, a model plant species, the application of our findings
+While we have shown this now for A. thaliana, a model plant species, the application of our findings will be in crops.
+Although it will be more difficult to establish this, we expect our research to inspire others to test the applicability of the described biomarkers in crops, under experimental and field conditions.

+Supplementary data

+Supplementary data are available at JXB online.

+Table S1.
+Detailed information of the A. thaliana accessions used in this study.

+Table S2.
+Oligonucleotide PCR primer sequences.

+Table S3.
+Two-way ANOVA of shoot dry weight, Zn concentration, total Zn content, and gene expression of A. thaliana accessions exposed to control and Zn deficiency.

+Table S4.
+Tukey pairwise multiple comparison between accessions for shoot dry weight, shoot Zn concentration, shoot Zn content, and gene expression levels (relative to reference genes) in the severe and mild Zn deficiency experiments.

+Table S5.
+One-way ANOVA of differences between A. thaliana accessions exposed to control and Zn deficiency for relative changes in shoot dry weight, Zn concentration, total Zn content, Zn usage index, and gene expression.

+Table S6.
+Tukey pairwise multiple comparison between accessions for relative change in shoot dry weight, shoot Zn concentration, shoot Zn content, and gene expression values in the severe and mild Zn deficiency treatments relative to their respective control treatments.

+Table S7.
+One-way ANOVA of the log10-transformed shoot element concentrations to determine significant differences between treatments.

+Table S8.
+Pearson correlation coefficients for the comparison of shoot traits measured in the 19 A. thaliana accessions grown under severe or mild Zn deficiency and their respective control treatments.

+Table S9.
+Pearson correlation coefficients for the comparison of gene expression with shoot traits measured in eight A. thaliana accessions grown under severe or mild Zn deficiency and their respective control treatments.

+Fig. S1.
+Relative gene expression in leaves of eight A. thaliana accessions grown under severe and mild Zn deficiency, compared with their respective control treatments.

+Acknowledgements

-517 will be in crops.
-Although it will be more difficult to establish this, we expect our research 518 to inspire others to test the applicability of the described biomarkers in crops, under 519 experimental and field conditions.
-520 521 Funding 522 This work was supported by the Centre for BioSystems Genomics and grant 93512008 of 523 the ZonMWZenith program, both initiatives under the auspices of the Netherlands 524 Genomics Initiative, and by the EU-COST Action FA0905.
-525 526 Acknowledgments 527 We gratefully acknowledge Maarten Koornneef for his critical comments on earlier versions 528 of this manuscript.
+We gratefully acknowledge Maarten Koornneef for his critical comments on earlier versions of this manuscript.
+During the review and publication process of this manuscript Dr John Danku died.
+He will be greatly missed by his family, friends and colleagues and his untimely death is a significant loss to the field of ionomics.
+This work was supported by the Centre for BioSystems Genomics and grant 93512008 of the ZonMWZenith program, both initiatives under the auspices of the Netherlands Genomics Initiative, and by the EU-COST Action FA0905.

-- 529 Supplementary data file - Table S1: Detailed information of the A. thaliana accessions used in this study. - Table S2: Oligonucleotide PCR primer sequences. - Table S3: Two-way ANOVA of shoot dry weight, Zn concentration, total Zn content and - gene expression of A. thaliana accessions exposed to control and Zn deficiency. - Table S4: Tukey pairwise multiple comparison between accessions for shoot dry weight, - shoot Zn concentration, shoot Zn content and gene expression levels (relative to reference - genes) in the severe and mild Zn deficiency experiments.
-Similar letters represent non- - significant differences (p > 0.05) between accessions. - Table S5: One-way ANOVA of differences between A. thaliana accessions exposed to - control and Zn deficiency for relative changes in shoot dry weight, Zn concentration, total - Zn content, Zn usage index and gene expression. - Table S6: Tukey pairwise multiple comparison between accessions for relative change in - shoot dry weight, shoot Zn concentration, shoot Zn content and gene expression values in - 543 the severe and mild Zn deficiency treatments relative to their respective control treatments. - Similar letters represent non-significant differences (p > 0.05) between accessions. - Table S7: One-way ANOVA of the log10-transformed shoot element concentrations to - 546 determine significant differences between treatments. - Table S8: Pearson correlation coefficients for the comparison of shoot traits measured in the - 548 nineteen A. thaliana accessions grown under severe, mild Zn deficiency and their respective - 549 control treatments. - Table S9: Pearson correlation coefficients for the comparison of gene expression with shoot - 551 traits measured in eight A. thaliana accessions grown under severe or mild Zn deficiency - and their respective control treatments. - Figure S1: Relative gene expression in leaves of eight A. thaliana accessions grown under - severe and mild Zn deficiency, compared to their respective control treatments.